-The Club House Hotel is the oldest hotel in Kilkenny.
-It was also the first establishment of its kind in the city to take the name of 'hotel' in place of the old term 'inn'.
-The Club House gets its name from the Kilkenny Foxhunters' Club, which was established in 1797 by Sir John Power.
-This club has its club in Patricks Street, under new management of a Mr. Rice.
+The Club House Hotel is proud to be the oldest hotel in Kilkenny.
+It was the first establishment of its kind in the city to take the name of 'hotel' in place of the old term 'inn'.
+We got our name from the Kilkenny Foxhunters' Club, which was established on Patrick Street in 1797 by Sir John Power.
 In 1817, to exploit the opening of the new Cork Road, it was formed into a hotel.
-Apart from catering for weary travellers, the hotel provided accomodation and sustenence for hunt members who were to exchausted (or not exchausted enough) to go home
+Apart from catering for weary travellers, the hotel provided accommodation and sustenance for hunt members who were too exhausted (or not exhausted enough) to go home.

-John Walsh then entered into partnership with Mr. Rice.
-They added to the Club House the adjoining premises which had been the residence of Archdeacon Helsham Messrs.
-Walsh & Rice opened the establishment on 4th August, 1817, calling it the Hibernian Hotel and Foxhunting Club.
-The excellent management and fare of the hotel became known far and near.
-In 1834, Henry Inglis, on a tour of Ireland wrote of the Club House:
+Soon after, John Walsh entered into partnership with Mr. Rice.
+They added the adjoining premises to the Club House, which had been the residence of Archdeacon Helsham.
+Messrs.
+Walsh & Rice opened the establishment on the 4th of August 1817, calling it the Hibernian Hotel and Foxhunting Club.
+The excellent management and fare of the hotel quickly became known far and near.
+In fact, in 1834, Henry Inglis, on a tour of Ireland, wrote of the Club House:

-Around the year 1859 a Mr. Simon Morris suceeded Messrs.
-Rice and Walsh proprietor of the hotel.
-Mr Morris. often told of the great feat performed by Jack Courtanay, from County Cork, who for a wager of £50, rode his famous White Lion from the Club House Stables, up the hotel stairs into the club room (now known as Georgian Dining Room), jumped a fire screnn and rode back again to the stables.
-Mr Courtney was over sixty years of age at the time.
-He won the wager.
+Around 1859 a Mr. Simon Morris succeeded Messrs.
+Rice and Walsh as proprietor of the hotel.
+He would often tell of the great feat performed by Jack Courtanay, from County Cork.
+For a wager of £50, he rode his famous White Lion from the Club House Stables, up the hotel stairs and into the club room (now known as Georgian Dining Room).
+There, he nonchalantly jumped a fire screen, before riding back to the stables.
+Although well over 60 years of age at the time, Mr Courtney easily won the wager.